An Algebraically Converging Stochastic Gradient Descent Algorithm for Global Optimization: Conclusion and Future Directions

-There are quite a few future directions along the line of algorithms with state-dependent variance, which we here called AdaVar.
+There are quite a few future directions along the line of algorithms with state-dependent variance, which we here call AdaVar.
 Let us remark on the two briefly introduced and tested examples in~\Cref{sec:example2}.
 First is the application to stochastic objective functions in~\Cref{sec:ML_setup}.
 As mentioned in~\Cref{sec:intro}, the focus of this paper is on minimizing a given deterministic function and then adding a controlled stochastic component to achieve global convergence.
 A natural extension is the case where the stochastic component is directly linked to the objective function.
 This can either be because the objective function is intrinsically stochastic or, as is common in machine learning, a random sampling step is added to reduce the computational cost.
 There are two new challenges in this regime.
 One is the reduced control of the variance.
 In the machine learning case, natural tools include adjusting the batch size and controlling the adaptive step size, or the so-called learning rate.
 The other challenge is that only sampled values of the objective function are known.
 The sampling values can still be used, or different forms of aggregations or averaging could potentially be more representative.

 Second, as illustrated in~\Cref{sec:grad_free}, the steady-state distribution of a pure diffusion without the gradient term is also subject to the adaptivity of the noise variance as a function of the location.
 Therefore, it is possible to design a zeroth-order stochastic descent method for global optimization while embedding the information of the objective function into the noise term.
+In our latest research~\cite{engquist2023adaptive}, we focused on this area and demonstrated convergence in both spatial and probabilistic terms at an algebraic rate with simple derivative-free stochastic algorithms.
+This approach can be further probed in the context of machine learning, as highlighted in the previously mentioned future prospects.

 Another direction is to replace the use of an estimated $\Omega_n$ in determining the cutoff value $f_n$ by using the escape rates from $\Omega_n$ to $\Omega_n^c$ in control-type algorithms.
 Finally, it is important to apply the algorithms in several realistic settings to adjust implementation details and to establish best practices.